 - 3–4 pieces of dried mushrooms, soaked in hot water for 10 minutes

 - 3 oz. fresh shiitake mushrooms, thinly sliced

 - 2 tbsp. soy sauce

-- 1 14 oz. package tofu, rinsed and drained
+- 1 14 oz. package tofu, rinsed, drained and pressed

 - 12 ounces (1 package) fresh ramen noodles

-- Heat 1 tbsp. olive oil over medium heat in a saucepan.
+- Heat 1 tbsp. olive oil in a saucepan over medium heat.